-- 10.1 The Agency may consider the following in making its decision on an application: - a.
+- 10.5-10.1 The Agency may consider the following in making its decision on an application: - a.
 The application and its supporting documentation; - b.
-Reports from other agencies and commissions including, but not limited to, the Town of Branford: - 1.)
-Conservation & Environment Commission - 2.)
+Public comments at a regular meeting, as well as evidence and testimony from a public hearing; - e.b.Reports from other agencies and commissions including, but not limited to, the Town of Branford: - 1.)
+Joint Conservation & And Environmental Commission - 2.)
 Planning and Zoning Commission - 3.)
 Town Engineer - 4.)
 Building Official - 5.)
-East Shore District Health Department. - c.
+East Shore District Health Department. - d.c.
 Comments on an application from the New Haven County Soil and Water Conservation District, the South Central Regional Planning Agency or other regional organizations; agencies in adjacent municipalities which may be affected by the proposed activity, or other technical agencies or organizations which may undertake additional studies or investigations. - d.
-Non-receipt of comments from agencies and commissions listed in subsection 10.1c and d above within the prescribed time shall neither delay nor prejudice the decision of the Commission. - e.
-For an application for which a public hearing is held, public comments, evidence, and testimony.

-10.2 Criteria for Decision:
+Non-receipt of comments from agencies and commissions listed in subsection 10.1c and d above within the prescribed time shall neither delay nor prejudice the decision of the CommissionAgency. - e.
+Public comments at a regular meeting.
+For an application for which a public hearing is held, public comments, evidence, and testimony. - 10.2 Criteria for Decision:

-In carrying out the purposes and policies of Sections 22a-36 to 22a-45, inclusive of the CGS, as amended, including matters related to regulating, licensing and enforcing the provisions thereof, the Agency shall take into consideration all the relevant facts and circumstances, including, but not limited to:
+In carrying out the purposes and policies of Sections 22a-36 to 22a-45, inclusive of the Connecticut General Statues, as amended, including matters related to regulating, licensing and enforcing the provisions thereof, the Agency shall take into consideration all the relevant facts and circumstances, including, but not limited to: